Wayamba University of Sri Lanka: Faculty of Livestock, Fisheries & Nutrition

-The Faculty has been offering BSc in Food Science & Nutrition degree since 2001.
+The Faculty has been offering a BSc in Food Science & Nutrition degree since 2001.
 This degree programme in the combined disciplines is the first of its kind in the Sri Lankan university system.

-Faculty offers BSc in Food Production & Technology Management from academic year 2008–2009.
-Both degree programmes are offered in English medium with four-year duration.
+Faculty offers a BSc in Food Production & Technology Management from the academic year 2008–2009.
+Both degree programmes are offered in English medium with a four-year duration.
 The annual enrolment for the BSc Food Science & Nutrition degree programme is 100 students, whereas for the BSc Food Production & Technology Management, 50 students.

 Two degree programmes of the faculty have been designed to train graduates to meet the national needs for higher education in the relevant sectors.
-Faculty is committed to develop a strong research programme and outreach programmes which will contribute to the development of the food and nutrition sectors in Sri Lanka.
-The development of skills and knowledge necessary for the undergraduates to be self-employed in the relevant sectors is also a major consideration.

-FLFN is in an ideal environment with food & agribusiness, industrial and commercial activities.
-Apart from small- and medium-scale business even large establishments have started operation in the region in the recent past.
-Faculty has established links with national and regional industries, business establishments, research institutes and government and non-governmental organizations.
-Faculty has initiated several research activities with industry collaborations.